PatristicTextArchive/collator/README.md

 temporary file that it feeds to CollateX which returns a nested list that it processes into a HTML representation.

-This is developed to handle [LombardPress Schema](http://lombardpress.org/schema/docs/) compliant material, but it might handle many other TEI documents well for now, as the encoding conventions of the document are not central to it.
+This is developed to handle [Patristic Text Archive Schema](https://github.com/PatristicTextArchive/Schema) compliant material, but it might handle many other TEI documents well for now, as the encoding conventions of the document are not central to it.

 # Installation